ProjecVirgil/VirgilAI/README.md

 ### Solution
 Try increasing the recognizer_instance.energy_threshold property.
 This is basically how sensitive the recognizer is to when recognition should start.
 Higher values mean that it will be less sensitive, which is useful if you are in a loud room.

-I created this tool for you 💓
+I created this tool for you (the tool is included in the repository) 💓

 ```
 import math